LasCC/Creative-blog/README.md

 [![N|Solid](https://i.imgur.com/ZWWmH1g.png)]()

-Creative blog is a free to use blog with alot fonctionnamities
+Creative blog is a free to use blog with a lot functionalities

   - Registration of users, login, administration users.
   - Create posts, edit and delete.